ZacharyGeurts/AMOURANTHRTX/README.md

 And I mean it.
 Paste the entirety of stonekey.hpp and the entirety of buffermanager.hpp into Grok and you ask it.
 We are short files as well.

+If you just want to do compute, you can probably get this going today with "I just want to do compute" and pasting main and pipeline into Grok.

 Built with and for Vibe Coding.
 People who do not like Vibe coding have not tried enough.
 I am constantly stuck on one line and a discussion about it is truly helpful.
 Expressing my confusion about a topic is more relevant than trying to boil it into a search term and then navigating.
 I can see Cloudflare's point.
 When I ask a question and 18 pages get pulled when I might make it 2 or 3.
 I started with a fun project and refined it, so the commit count can be misleading as Zero cost security was originally my primary goal.